-- Clothesline: is a program that collects gently used clothing, small household items and electronics.
+- Clothesline: is a program that collects gently used clothing, small household items, and electronics.
 Proceeds from the program support Diabetes Canada.

 - CDA Expos: These are educational events in the community.

-- Diabetes Webinars: are free webinars hosted by health-care professionals, diabetes educators and people living well with diabetes.
+- Diabetes Webinars are free webinars hosted by health-care professionals, diabetes educators, and people living well with diabetes.

 3-Partners In Health:

-Partners In Health is in third position, in our List of Top 5 Welfare Organization Providing Free Medical Care to People in Need in Canada.
+Partners In Health is in the third position, in our List of Top 5 Welfare Organization Providing Free Medical Care to People in Need in Canada.

-Partners In Health was founded in 1987 by Paul Farmer, Ophelia Dahl, Jim Yong Kim, Todd McCormack and Tom White.
+Partners In Health was founded in 1987 by Paul Farmer, Ophelia Dahl, Jim Yong Kim, Todd McCormack, and Tom White.

 Their mission is to provide a preferential option for the poor in health care.
 By establishing long-term relationships with sister organizations based in settings of poverty, Partners In Health strives to achieve two overarching goals: to bring the benefits of modern medical science to those most in need of them and to serve as an antidote to despair.

 They draw on the resources of the world’s leading medical and academic institutions and on the lived experience of the world’s poorest and sickest communities.
-At its root, Their mission is both medical and moral.
+At its root, Its mission is both medical and moral.

 When Their patients are ill and have no access to care, their team of health professionals, scholars, and activists will do whatever it takes to make them well just as they would do if a member of their own families or they ourselves were ill.